collinsodiachi/MARS-ROVER/README.md

 3) This application calls the Mars Rover API at every request.
 In the future I will be implement in the app to look for already existing photos in the local directory before sending request to the API.
 This will save cost, in time and http request

+4) Routing can be implemented properly on the client side in the future

 Building App Locally
 Install Node.js 12.x